HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/install/installDXConsoleMode.md

-# A Step-by-Step guide to installing HCL DX 9.5 standalone in Linux
+# AHow to install HCL DX 9.5 standalone on Linux

 ## Applies to